replikation/seqrs/README.md

 * the main goal was to learn rust a bit so this git is super basic

 ## Installation from source
-* when iam finished it will be a prober executable currently it can be run via rusts cargo

 ### 1. install rust (if you dont have it)